 Mukinbudin Caravan Park

 Visiting small out-of-the-way towns can sometimes lead to pleasant surprises.
-This happened to me in Mukinbudin, near the fringes of Western Australia's wheat belt, where I found some cheap but unexpectedly good accommodation in the small town's caravan park.
+This happened to me in Mukinbudin, near the fringes of Western Australia's wheat belt, where I found some relatively cheap but unexpectedly good accommodation in the town's caravan park.

-Cabins at the Mukinbudin Caravan Park, Mukinbudin, Western Australia
+Cabins, Mukinbudin Caravan Park, Mukinbudin, Western Australia

-Cabins at the Mukinbudin Caravan Park
+Cabins, Mukinbudin Caravan Park

-I'm referring to the budget railway cabins, of which the park has four.
+I'm referring to the small budget railway cabins, of which the park has four.
 They are not self contained - you need to make use of the shared ablutions block - but they provide basic comfort and reasonable space for two people.
 Comfortable beds, a small fridge, TV, a veranda to sit on, all kept clean and inviting, with standard caravan park facilities to make use of.

 Mukinbudin railway station, Western Australia

-As in most WA towns,
+As in most WA towns, Mukinbudin no longer has trains

 So what is the catch?
-That's what I wondered, but after my stay all I could think of is that Mukinbudin is a bit out of the way for most travelers, and consequently doesn't get many visitors passing through.
+That's what I wondered, but after my stay all I could think of is that Mukinbudin is a bit out of the way for most travellers, and consequently doesn't get many passing through.
 There were only two other parties staying in the park when I visited, though to be fair it was in winter.
 Lower prices might lure those who might not otherwise have thought of staying there.

 More information